RomanKosobrodov/mikula/README.md

 ```
 it will create a stub gallery consisting of one album, including one picture and three pages: Home, About and Contact.
 Put your source files (images and text) into the `source` directory.
 Create a subdirectory for each album in the gallery.
 When you build your gallery it will be saved in the `build` directory.
-You can use Mikula to deploy it to AWS S3 bucket
+You can use Mikula to deploy the generated gallery
-(provided you have an AWS account with sufficient priviligies) or upload it manually to your web server.
+to AWS S3 bucket (provided you have an AWS account with sufficient priviligies) or upload it manually to your web server.
+More cloud platforms might be supported in the future.

 ### Configure AWS credentials
 If you choose to use AWS S3 to host your gallery, provide Mikula with your AWS credentials by running this command:
 ```bash
 mikula configure
 ```
-This step is optional if you use a different hosting method.
+This step is not required if you plan to use a different hosting method.

 ### Build the gallery
 Run